ratsakatika/camera-traps/README.md

 10. Verify that the settings in the the [alert system script](scripts/advanced_alert_system.py) meet your requirements.
 11. Activate the virtual environment and run the alert system script: `python3 scripts/advanced_alert_system.py`

 The script will check the email account every 60 seconds for unread emails, download any photos, detect and classify animals, and send an alert to your Telegram Group.
 It will then update the [capture database](data/capture_database.csv) and save the original photos in the [photos folder](data/photos).
-A high-level process flow diagramme can be found [here](assets/final_alert_system_flow_diagram.png).
+A high-level process flow diagram can be found [here](assets/final_alert_system_flow_diagram.png).

 You can also find code for processing camera trap data, and testing and fine-tuning AI models in the [archive](archive) folder.
 These notebooks are experimental and while they contain comments, are no detailed tutorials.
 [Contact me](#-contact) if you have any queries.